XGBoost algorithm with Amazon SageMaker AI - Amazon SageMaker AI

 Warning

-Due to required compute capacity, version 1.7-1 of SageMaker XGBoost is not compatible with GPU instances from the P2 instance family for training or inference.
+Due to required compute capacity, version 1.7-1 of SageMaker AI XGBoost is not compatible with GPU instances from the P2 instance family for training or inference.

 Important